Server requirements

 url="jdbc:postgresql://remote_db_server.myorg.com:5432/survey_definitions"

-If you are using a remote database you can add additional application servers for redundancy and performance.
-However currently only one of these can run the subscriber batch job that applies nore submissions to the database.
-Otherwise a lot of false update errors will be reported as multiple subscribers clash.
+If you are using a remote database, you can add additional application servers for redundancy and performance.
+However, currently only one server can run the subscriber batch job that applies submissions to the database.
+Otherwise, many false update errors will be reported when multiple subscribers clash.

-Hence in all but one of your application servers specify in /etc/environment:
+For all but one application server, set this in /etc/environment:

 SUBSCRIBER=no

-This should be specified before you install Smap into the new application server.
+Set this before installing Smap on the new application server.